 Travelers staying in our West Virginia cabin rentals won’t have to hike far for beautiful views.
 Our cabin rental property features several hikes that lead to overlooks for the perfect picture.
 Hopeville Canyon Overlook casts a shadow over the Warner Fields and Hopeville Canyon for truly impressive views.
 Top of the Rocks takes hikers to a sheer rock cliff overlooking the cabin property and surrounding area.

 Learn more about West Virginia hiking trails near Harman’s Luxury Log Cabins.

 Canaan Valley Wildlife Refuge

-Located in the Allegheny Mountains, Canaan Valley Wildlife Refuge is the nation’s highest large valley east of the Rocky Mountains.
-Home to 31 miles of road and trails for hiking and biking, travelers will find all kinds of excuses to enjoy the great outdoors here.
-This area is a great time to visit during the summer and fall, with daytime temperatures typically staying below 90 degrees.
+Located in the Allegheny Mountains, Canaan Valley Wildlife Refuge is the nation’s highest-elevation large, continuous wetland.
+Home to nearly 30 miles of road and trails for hiking and biking, the Refuge offers travelers all kinds of excuses to enjoy the great outdoors.
+The trails are open daily from sunrise to sunset.
+Visit this area during the summer and fall to enjoy warm daytime temperatures, which typically stay below 90 degrees.

 A mixture of wetlands and uplands, this elevated valley is perfect for anyone wanting to snap a pic of nature at its best.